The Ultimate Guide to Silver Fishing

 Let's say you are catching lots of small roach, these small fish are easy to catch, take very little time to get into the keep net and will be adding to your total nicely.
 However, what about targeting a big bream, for instance, these fish will be harder to catch and take longer to land but the reward of a good weight could put you miles ahead of your competitors.

-How Do You Target Silver Fish?
+How Do You Target Specific Species When Silver Fishing?

 For example, their 'Silver X Bream' contains fishmeal that they say holds shoals of bream in your swim.
 Another groundbait on offer is 'Silver X Roach' which contains hemp and coriander seed which are highly attractive to roach.
-They are very inexpensive so give them a try for yourself.
+They are very effective so give them a try for yourself.

 Lets first talk about how you may go about catching some of the species mentioned earlier.